 Computers should be seen and not heard... unless they are playing my favourite video.
-For many years I had to put-up with the whirring disk-drives and fans.
-It wasn't just me either, a colleague actually opened up his ATX power supply and installed a variable resistor so he could slow down the fan inside, and others have tried to slow down the fans on their motherboards ... with disastrous results !
+For many years I had to put-up with the constant whirring of disk-drives and fans that seemed to compel me to stay at the computer and do something, anything on it.
+It wasn't just me either, a colleague actually opened up his computer's ATX power supply and installed a variable resistor so he could slow down the fan inside, and others have tried to slow down the fans on their motherboards ... with disastrous results !

 When solid-state drives became affordable I saw my chance and got one of the first 16GB drives along with a motherboard with embedded air cooled CPU.
 When I turned it on the only noise was me typing - I was hooked, but there were problems.
 16GB wasn't really enough to do any serious work, especially as the Linux OS (at that time) took about 6GB.
 So, here is my journey to a powerful and totally silent PC.